AlishShresth/MERN_UserAuthentication_skeleton/README.md

 # MERN_UserAuthentication_skeleton

-A user authentication system with CRUD application
+A user authentication system with CRUD functionality